paullaster/Pamela-Store/README.md

 # Pamela-Store
-This is an online serial store
+This is an online cereals store